Lutcher Stark Foundation

 “fd2s has been an indispensable partner on several occasions.
 The collaborative style in which they work enhances any project.
 The fd2s team digs deep to develop an understanding of the context and translate that into a story that delights the visitor.
 Their ability to distill complex ideas and pull together cohesive themes into a clear narrative is unparalleled.”

-— Shannon Blakeman, partner at CARBO
+— Shannon Blakeman, Partner, CARBO